Here’s a little something about conventional physics: Everything is predictable.

 Quantum mechanics can still influence our bigger world.
 (Schrödinger’s cat is a good example.)

-And so, the law of uncertainty might be our best explanation to whether or not we have free will.
+And so, the law of uncertainty might be our best explanation of whether or not we have free will.

 There was once a chilling belief that we lived in a world that moved like clockwork.
 Whatever happened was, “destined,” to happen.
 And that free will did not exist.